Binse-Park/AppEntryTesting/README.md

 ===========

 The main goals of App Entry Tester are:
--  logging systrace or ftrace automatically during app execution time.
+-  Get the systrace or ftrace automatically during app execution time.
--  Gatherring the app entry time and calculating statistics.
+-  Gather the app entry time and calculating statistics.
+-  Calculate the variance of app launch time.
+-  Store some testing scenarios.

 Install